ruby2d/ruby2d.com/_pages/learn/audio.md

 # Fade out music over 2 seconds (2000 milliseconds) and stop
 song.fadeout(2000)

+# Adjust the volume from 0 to 100%
+song.volume = 50

+# Use the `Music` class to also adjust the volume
+Music.volume = 80
 ```

 Continue to the [next topic »](/learn/{{ page.next_topic }})